nzmksk/notes/internet/01-how-internet-works.md

 - The process continues until the packet reaches its final destination
 - IP and TCP ensure packets are sent and received correctly

+## Where is the Internet?
+Consist of 3 parts:
+- **Last mile** - part of the internet that connects homes and small businesses to the internet.
+Also includes the towers that allow people to access the internet with their cell phones.
+- **Data centres** - rooms full of servers that store user data and host online apps and content.
+Data centers have very fast internet connections, allowing them to serve many users simultaneously.
+They are often located in remote areas where land and electricity are cheap.
+- **Backbone** - consists of long-distance networks - mostly on fiber optic cables that carry data between data centers and consumers.

 ## Building Applications with TCP/IP
 - TCP/IP is the underlying communication protocol used by most internet-based applications and services
 - Provides a reliable, ordered, and error-checked delivery of data between applications running on different devices